 This is a study of the purposes, organization, functions, current trends and historical evolution of the comprehensive community college, and its role within adult, community and higher education.
 The North Carolina Community College System is emphasized.
-3.000 Credit hours

 ADED 715 - Women in Adult Education